 Equity-based compensation.
 We measure the cost of employee services received in exchange for an award of equity instruments based on the grant-date fair value of the award.
 That cost is recognized in the Consolidated Statement of Operations over the period during which an employee is required to provide service in exchange for the award.
-We record excess tax benefits, realized from the exercise of stock options as a financing cash inflow and as a reduction of taxes paid in cash flow from operations.
+We record excess tax benefits, realized from the exercise of stock options as cash flows from operations.
 Equity-based compensation arrangements to non-employees are recorded at their fair value on the measurement date.
 The measurement of equity-based compensation to non-employees is subject to periodic adjustment as the underlying equity instruments vest.
 We estimate the grant-date fair value of our stock option grants using a valuation model known as the Black-Scholes-Merton formula or the "Black-Scholes Model."
 The Black-Scholes Model requires the use of several variables to estimate the grant-date fair value of stock options including expected term, expected volatility, expected dividends and risk-free interest rate.
 We perform analyses to calculate and select the appropriate variable assumptions used in the Black-Scholes Model and to estimate forfeitures of equity-based awards.
 We are required to adjust our forfeiture estimates on at least an annual basis based on the number of share-based awards that ultimately vest.
 The selection of assumptions and estimated forfeiture rates is subject to significant judgment and future changes to our assumptions and estimates which may have a material impact on our Consolidated Financial Statements.

 Inventories.
-Inventories are valued at the lower of cost or market (net realizable value).
+Inventories are valued at the lower of cost and net realizable value.
 Cost is determined by the first-in, first-out method.
-We consider such factors as the amount of inventory on hand, estimated time required to sell such inventories, remaining shelf-life, and current market conditions to determine whether inventories are stated at the lower of cost or market.
+We consider such factors as the amount of inventory on hand, estimated time required to sell such inventories, remaining shelf-life, and current market conditions to determine whether inventories are stated at the lower of cost and net realizable value.
 Inventories at our diagnostics segment consist primarily of purchased laboratory supplies, which is used in our testing laboratories.
+Inventory obsolescence for the years ended December 31, 2017 and 2016 was \$5.4 million and \$0.0 million, respectively.